FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 https://web.archive.org/web/20180716171211/https://naturalviolence.webs.com/sgssaa.htm

 There are so many ways to do a seemingly simple task.

+There is more: Bilinear interpolation is based on a 2x2 texel read, so you won't be able to downscale beyond 50%, without new aliasing being introduced.
 #### The dreaded blur
 There are more problems.